boldflight/BibleConverter/test_EPUB/output/ex.md

 ### Sabbath Observance

-[12] The Lord said to Moses,
+[12] The **Lord** said to Moses,
-[13] “Tell the Israelites, ‘Surely you must keep my Sabbaths, for it is a sign between me and you throughout your generations, that you may know that I am the Lord who sanctifies you.
+[13] “Tell the Israelites, ‘Surely you must keep my Sabbaths, for it is a sign between me and you throughout your generations, that you may know that I am the **Lord** who sanctifies you.
 [14] So you must keep the Sabbath, for it is holy for you.
 Everyone who defiles it must surely be put to death; indeed, if anyone does any work on it, then that person will be cut off from among his people.
-[15] Six days work may be done, but on the seventh day is a Sabbath of complete rest, holy to the Lord; anyone who does work on the Sabbath day must surely be put to death.
+[15] Six days work may be done, but on the seventh day is a Sabbath of complete rest, holy to the **Lord**; anyone who does work on the Sabbath day must surely be put to death.
 [16] The Israelites must keep the Sabbath by observing the Sabbath throughout their generations as a perpetual covenant.
-[17] It is a sign between me and the Israelites forever; for in six days the Lord made the heavens and the earth, and on the seventh day he rested and was refreshed.’”
+[17] It is a sign between me and the Israelites forever; for in six days the **Lord** made the heavens and the earth, and on the seventh day he rested and was refreshed.’”
 [18] He gave Moses two tablets of testimony when he had finished speaking with him on Mount Sinai, tablets of stone written by the finger of God.

 ## Chapter 32